DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 * local authorities to see how much direct work with children is taking place and enable oversight of child centred activities including outcomes, ambitions and strengths
 * for details to be captured that reflect each individual child - for example, ways to describe gender, beliefs and interests
 * social workers to upload a range of media and file sizes
+* for details to be captured from other agencies, family members and others, such as teachers or members of the public
 * for the development of features and functionality which allow children and young people to directly interact with the system
 * for the development of features that support interoperability between a range of tools social workers may want to employ to engage children and young people